‘Dance Moms’ Spoilers: Abby Lee Miller Returns To Pittsburgh As Nationals Loom

 A post shared by camryn nevaeh (@camrynbridges) on

 Previews tease that Abby is determined to win at Nationals and she is anxious to beat Cathy and the Candy Apples again.
-However, Cathy is feeling territorial and confident and this is shaping up to be a vicious battle.
+However, Cathy is feeling territorial and confident.
+This is shaping up to be a vicious battle.
 There is a competition during Tuesday’s episode ahead of the Nationals, and it sounds as if the ALDC’s return to the East Coast goes well.
 The buzz is that the ALDC group number, Camryn’s solo, and a duet with Lilliana and Elliana take top honors at the competition while the CADC falls just short.

 From the sounds of things, this face-off between the ALDC and the CADC may well serve as a lead-in to the Season 7 finale episodes set to air on Tuesday, February 21.
 It looks like the finale is titled “Same Old Frenemies” and will be broken into two parts, both of which air the same night.
 Not only will Abby and Cathy have their teams face off once again at Nationals, but this is where Chloe Lukasiak and her mom Christi surprise everybody as well.

 Just why is Chloe coming back?
 Lukasiak opened up recently as Dance Moms spoilers emerged about her return, but things have remained a bit hazy regarding the extent of her involvement in the series.
-Many suspect that Luaksiak is back just to visit her friends and watch Nationals, although there have been some hints that she might be back for more.
+Many suspect that Lukasiak is back just to visit her friends and watch Nationals, although there have been some hints that she might be back for more.

 There have been plenty of rumors floating around regarding a Dance Moms cancellation, but now it sounds as if the series is returning with more new episodes soon.
-Abby is facing her sentencing later in February and while her legal team is asking for probation, there is a real chance that she may end up behind bars for a while.
+Abby is facing her sentencing later in February and, while her legal team is asking for probation, there is a real chance that she may end up behind bars for a while.
 Miller chatted with Entertainment Tonight recently and tried to joke about this a bit, but she seemed emotional during the interview and noted that she is taking all of this very seriously and is ready to face the consequences.
 She also made it clear that she is not at all happy about the return of the Lukasiaks.

-Various signs have emerged detailing big Dance Moms spoilers that the show is filming again, for what will surely be dubbed as Season 7B.
+Various signs have emerged detailing big Dance Moms spoilers that the show is filming again, for what will surely be dubbed Season 7B.
 The Instagram account “DanceMomsSpoilers” has noted that everybody is back in Los Angeles filming, including Miller, and the group appears to include Kendall, Kalani, Nia, Brynn, Camryn, Maesi, Lilliana, and Elliana.
 There had been rumors that Kalani and her mom Kira were leaving, but that apparently has not ended up being the case.
-It is not known yet how many more episodes are coming, and at this point, it doesn’t seem that Chloe is involved in the new episodes in any sense.
+It is not known yet how many more episodes are coming and, at this point, it doesn’t seem that Chloe is involved in the new episodes in any sense.

 Do you think that the ALDC can come out on top now that they’re back in Pittsburgh?
 Will Abby Lee Miller end up behind bars and off of the series?
 Is it possible that Chloe Lukasiak could be back for more than the Season 7 finale airing on February 21?
 Dance Moms spoilers tease that things are going to be wild and fans cannot wait to see how it all plays out.